MonetDB/MonetDB/buildtools/HowToRelease.rst

 -----------------

 - A release is a major time investment of several people.
-Cooperation of all developers is essential to live up to our charter: deliver state-of-the-art database technology to the community.
+Cooperation of all developers is essential to live up to our charter: to deliver state-of-the-art database technology to the community.
 - Strictly adhere to bug fixes and feature updates.
 Nothing is a bug fix unless it is covered by a bug report.